 CSF therapy is generally well tolerated.
 The side effects are minimal.
-Bone pain is one of the most commonly reported side effect.
+Bone pain is one of the most commonly reported side effects.

-With MOABs, allergic reaction to mouse protein is a major concern.
-The acute reaction can result in anaphylaxis , a severe, sometimes life-threatening, allergic reaction.
-This is rare, though.
+With mAbs, allergic reaction to mouse protein is a major concern.
+Rarely, the acute reaction can result in anaphylaxis, a severe, sometimes life-threatening, allergic reaction.